 Create a skink lounge

 Lizards, skinks and geckos are fantastic animals to attract to your garden.
 They are fun to watch and love to eat insect pests.
-Sadly, urban lizard populations are on the decline due to the loss of lizard-friendly habitats.
+Sadly, urban lizard populations are declining due to the loss of lizard-friendly habitats.

 Creating a lizard lounge in your garden will help encourage and protect these gentle, valuable creatures.

 All you need is a small area with some rocks so they can warm their bellies in the sun, some bits of wood stacked around the rocks, and nearby grasses and shrubs for them to hide in.